 Our programme against sexual exploitation of children focuses on sexual exploitation in travel and tourism as well as online sexual exploitation of children.
 In 2016, Terre des Hommes Netherlands, Plan Netherlands, Defence for Children - ECPAT, Free a Girl and ICCO Cooperation launched the ‘Down to Zero’ programme to put an end to commercial sexual exploitation in eleven countries including Indonesia.

 Child trafficking and migration in Indonesia

 Indonesia is a major source country for human trafficking and to a lesser extent a transit and destination country.
 Legal and illegal labour migration from rural areas to cities, both internally and internationally, is extensive.
-Children are trafficking abroad as well as between provinces and islands within Indonesia.
+Children are trafficked abroad as well as between provinces and islands within Indonesia.
 There are many causes for child trafficking in Indonesia, high-risk children are often poor, uneducated, unskilled and excluded from socio-safety networks.
 Unequal gender roles, family pressure to employ children and cultural acceptance of a young marrying age for girls also contributes to their vulnerability.

-Terre des Hommes Netherlands prevented child trafficking through the establishment of Child Protection Networks at district, sub-district and village level.
+In recent years Terre des Hommes Netherlands prevented child trafficking through the establishment of Child Protection Networks at district, sub-district and village level.
 These networks raised awareness on the child trafficking and safe migration.
 There was a referral system for vulnerable children as well as victims of trafficking.
 We worked with a large network organisation that covers a large part of Indonesia.